kerstin-w/Bike-World/README.md

 # <a name="user-objectives">User Objectives</a>
 The primary user objectives are to provide a wide range of high-quality mountain bikes at competitive prices, with a user-friendly online shopping experience. **Bike World** strives to offer customers the convenience of online shopping with the added benefit of expert product knowledge and exceptional customer service.
 Additionally, **Bike World** provides customers with access to detailed product information and reviews to help them make informed decisions about their purchase.

+# <a name="user-experience-ux">User Experience (UX)</a>

+# <a name="user-demographics">User Demographics</a>
+The user demographics for Bike World are diverse, as mountain biking is a sport enjoyed by people of all ages and backgrounds.
+However, the primary target audience consists of males and females between the ages of 18 and 45 who are passionate about mountain biking.
+Bike World also caters to beginners who are just starting out in the sport, as well as experienced riders who are looking for the latest and greatest equipment.